archlinux/alpm/alpm-repo-db/resources/specification/alpm-repo-db.7.md

 ## Contents

-The contents of a repository database depend on its variant and the number of unique **alpm-package** files in an **alpm-repo** that should be described by it.
+The contents of a repository database depend on the database variant and the number of unique **alpm-package** files in the **alpm-repo** it describes.
 Here, each package can only be present in a single version in the repository database.
 In both variants, metadata of a package is kept in a top-level directory, that is named after the package and its specific version.
 The name follows this schema: